nextflow-io/nextflow/docs/operator.rst

 max
 ------

-The ``max`` operator waits until the source channel completes, and then emits the item that has the greatest value.
+The ``max`` operator waits until the source channel completes, and then emits the item that has the greatest value in a :ref:`value channel <channel-types>`.
 For example::

     Channel